-Where Forensic Science, Technology, and Innovation come together
+Where Forensic Science, Technology and Innovation come together

 The Forensics Europe Expo conference brings together world-leading experts, practitioners, researchers and innovators across the full spectrum of forensic science and investigation.
 Designed with direct input from our newly formed Advisory Board of senior forensic, policing and academic leaders, the programme delivers practical insight, cutting-edge research, and real-world application across three core pillars.